Information for companies

 5. Checking and submitting the rectifying declaration: you should carefully check all the information supplied before lodging the rectifying declaration, making sure that the information in question is correct and complete.

-4. A statement of account?
+4. A statement of account and refunds?

 4.1.
 How do I go about requesting a statement of account?